vvvv1111vvvv/webPortfolio/README.md

 ## 🚨 Requirement Specification

-- Share an externally accessible webpage link after implementation.
+- Share an externally accessible webpage link.
-- Upload the implemented code to your GitHub or GitLab, and summarize the details in a README, then share the link.
+- summarize the details in a README
 - Use database and chart for web GUI based on DB data.